Technology requirements for online instructors

 - A headphones/microphone combination that works with your computer.
 This allows you to make audio recordings, participate in online meetings, and offer virtual office hours.

-- Recommended: A webcam for providing video feedback and creating instructor introduction videos.
+- A webcam for providing video feedback and creating instructor introduction videos.

-- A word processing software program, such as Microsoft Word, LibreOffice, or Google Drive.
+- A word processing software program, such as Microsoft Word, LibreOffice, or Google Docs.

 - Current Anti-Virus software that must be installed and kept up to date.
 Since you will be viewing and grading student work on your computer, it is important that your computer is protected.
 Learn more about the importance of virus protection

-- Multimedia plug-ins may be required to allow your browser to access online video, or interactive features.
-The most commonly used are Java and Flash.
+- Multimedia plug-ins or helper applications may be required to allow your browser to access online video, or interactive features.

 Class specific requirements